ivove/JEWA-Blog/DevLog/Frontend.md

 builder.Services.AddSingleton<IBlogService, FileBlogService>();
 ```

+## Comments

+One aspect of the post page is the possibility to leave a comment, or to reply to a comment.
+This can be done using some simple javascript and a bootstrap model containing a form.
+The form submit would then trigger the save of the comment or reply and refresh the page.
+The only distinction between a comment and a reply would be that the reply contains a reference to the already existing comment.
+In the modal it might be nice, when replying to show the original comment.

 ## Noticing things and changing accordingly

 While working on the UI, it is not at all exceptional to notice some things are missing, or are implemented a bit strange.
 This section will detail some of these quirks and the solution implemented.